huntersman/retest-failed-CI/README.md

 - `pull-requests: read` - To read pull request information

 These are configured in the workflow file as shown in the usage example above.

-## Development

-See [DEVELOPMENT.md](./DEVELOPMENT.md) for information on how to develop and contribute to this action.